Ninpuu Sentai Hurricaneger: Shurikenger

-The original Shurikenger, known as the "Man with a Thousand Faces" (千の顔を持つ男, Sen no Kao o Motsu Otoko) and a representative of the Space Unified Ninja School (宇宙統一忍者流, Uchū Tōitsu Ninja-ryū), was an ex-student of the Hayate-Style's Ninja Academy who became Kagura's personal fighter while renouncing he name and face as he is permanently transformed into his costumed form.
+The original Shurikenger, also known as the "Man with a Thousand Faces" (千の顔を持つ男, Sen no Kao o Motsu Otoko), was an ex-student of the Hayate-Style's Ninja Academy who became Kagura's personal fighter while renouncing his name and face as he is permanently transformed into his costumed form.
 A somewhat comical figure, Shurikenger often used broken English phrases including the famous "I am Ninja of Ninja!" and also often poorly mixes both Japanese and English into his sentences.
 He usually disguises himself as a 'regular' person until he reverts to his true form with the Shuriken Ball when confronted by Jakanja.
-He later acquires the string instrument-like Ninjamisen (ニンジャミセン) firearm, which can combine with the Hayatemaru, Ikazuchimaru, or Shuriken's Bat to assume varying Tuning (チューニング, Chūningu) modes.
-Though Shurikenger seemed to have died after being mortally wounded by Sandaru and using Tenkuujin to take out Satorakura, he mysteriously reappears to aid his allies and the Abarangers, and is last seen overseeing the Ninningers' progress under request of Toha Yamaji.
+Though Shurikenger seemed to have died after being mortally wounded by Sandaru and using Tenkuujin to take out Satorakura, he mysteriously reappears to aid his allies and the Abarangers, and is last seen overseeing the Ninningers' progress under the request of Toha Yamaji.